rjbultitude/freqi/README.md

 ## Development

 The library is written in TypeScript.
-Rollup has been used as the bundler to ensure backwards compatibility - there's an issue with how TS publishes UMD modules.
+Rollup has been used as the bundler for two reaons:
+1. To ensure backwards compatibility - there's an issue with how TS publishes modules defined using the UMD IIFE
+2. The TypeScript compiler (still) doesn't support `.mjs` files as a target

+The `build` script first runs the TS compiler to produce the type definitions, then the Rollup compiler to produce the library artefacts.

 Mocha is used as the testing framework.